robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

 Let A be the Real Time that passes between the initial code change and a Commit.

-Let B be the Real Time that passes between the Commit and the Merge including that Commit.
+Let B be the Real Time that passes between the Commit and the Merge that contains the Commit.

 Let C be the sum of A and B; this is the Real Time for getting a change into the Trunk.